 Scan Status Possible Reasons Success: OK Scan executed successfully.
 Partial Success Scan executed with partial success.
 Partial: Windows Update Failed The scan was partially successful.
-An error occurred during the Windows update check due to possibly one or all of the following reasons: It appears that the RPC service is not running or that the Host is firewalled to disallow access to the RPC service.
+An error occurred during the Windows update check due to possibly one or all of the following reasons: 1.
+It appears that the RPC service is not running or that the Host is firewalled to disallow access to the RPC service.
 2. You do not appear to have specified the correct login credentials to perform Windows Update checks on the Host.
 3. Check that the Windows Update service is running on the Host and that you use the correct administrative login credentials.
 NOTE: This means that certain Microsoft products for this Host are listed with a potential incorrect security state.
 Failure Scan failed.
 Failed: License Limit You have reached the limit of your CSI License Key.
-To resolve this issue: Reached Please make sure that you have removed all retired machines from your CSI console using the database cleanup tool.
+To resolve this issue: Reached 1.
+Please make sure that you have removed all retired machines from your CSI console using the database cleanup tool.
 2. You may need to purchase more host licenses.
 Please contact sales@flexera.com for more licenses.
 Failed: No Connection Could not connect to Host.
 Check that the Host is not blocked by a firewall.
 Failed: Resolving Host Could not resolve Host.
 Please verify that you typed the host name correctly.
 Failed: Access Denied The scan failed.
 Please verify that you are using the correct administrative login credentials for the Host.
 Failed: Error Connecting Check that you have sufficient privileges to access the Host.
 Check that the Host is not blocked by a firewall.
 Failed: Partial Success The scan started, but it could not be completed due to possibly one or all of the following reasons: 1.
 Please verify that you are using the correct administrative login credentials for the Host.
 2. 'Easy File Sharing' is disabled on the Host.
 3. The Host is not blocked by a firewall.
+Failed: No Data Retrieved The scan started, but it could not be completed.
+Please verify that you are using the correct administrative login credentials for the Host.
+'Easy File Sharing' is disabled on the Host.
+The Host is not blocked by a firewall.